Best Backpacking Backpack for Women of 2021

 How comfortable is this pack when fully loaded?
 What about when you've eaten up most of your food and aren't carrying much weight?
 Does the load sit on your hips?
 Does the suspension system allow for airflow behind your back?
 Are there contact points that lead to discomfort, chaffing, or bruising?
 How do we feel about this pack after a grueling day on the trail?
-These are some of the questions we posed while testing.
+These are some of the questions we looked to answer while testing.
 The packs in this review are intended to carry your food and shelter on your back day in and day out, so comfort is essential.
 Fast and light backpackers often have to sacrifice a degree of comfort and spaciousness for the sake of covering more ground more quickly, while the glampers of backpacking will happily carry more weight to cook a gourmet meal while seated in a chair by a lake at sunset and are more focused on a sturdy pack that rides comfortably even when heavily loaded.

 To get these scores, we evaluated the overall cushion and support of each backpack and how well the pack transfers the weight to your hips.
 Padding on both the shoulder straps and the hip belt is essential to help you avoid chaffing and enjoy all-day comfort.
 Some models, like the two Osprey packs, the ULA Circuit, and the Gregory Deva 60, have great padding, while others, like the REI Co-op Traverse 65 and Osprey Lumina, are designed to carry lighter loads, so they don't offer as much padding.
 We also considered the width of the shoulder straps, along with their thickness.
 Women with smaller shoulders may find a narrower strap gives them more freedom of movement, while broader chested women will appreciate the weight distribution of a wider strap.

 A pack's suspension system distributes weight across your shoulders and your hips, and relates directly to the pack's frame.
 Some packs accomplish this with a straight, rigid frame with one or two aluminum stays tied into the hip belt, allowing the weight to transfer down to the hips where you want it.
 With a hip belt attached to the stay and frame, weight is easily transferred to the hips but be aware, in this style, if the hip belt doesn't tie closely enough to the frame, the loads can sag onto your shoulders.
-The Circuit and Blaze are two of our favorites that effectively use this type of suspension.
+The Circuit and Ariel are two of our favorites that effectively use this suspension type.
 Some models like the Deuter AirContact Lite and most Gregory models have and extra curve of padding in the lower back, just above the waist belt.
 To some, this feature is a welcome help in carrying heavy loads while, to others, it's a jutting lump in the lower back.
 This feature really emphasizes the variety of body types out there.
 Put one of these packs on, and you'll know which one you are.

 Other packs accomplish this weight distribution using a curved frame design that rests against your shoulder blades and hips while opposing the natural curve of your back in between.
 Look toward the Osprey Lumina or the Gregory Octal for examples of this style back panel.
-Stand-off mesh back panels, like on the Aura and Renn, allow airflow and let your back breathe.
+Stand-off mesh back panels, like on the Osprey Aura and Renn, allow airflow and let your back breathe.
 The packs that offer the most breathability tend to be preferred for warmer climates and folks who tend to run hot.
 The space between the body and the main compartment doesn't compromise any stability except with cumbersome pack loads.
 (The closer the pack is to the body, the better it will contribute to stability under heavy weight.)

 For women with larger hips, models with extendable padding go a long way to add comfort.
-The Gregory Maven and Osprey Aura are two that we tested where you can extend the padding out, so it wraps farther around wider hips.
+The Gregory Maven and the Osprey Aura are two that we tested where you can extend the padding out, so it wraps farther around wider hips.

 Keep in mind that packs are designed around ideal weight loads.
 While most are capable of comfortably carrying an array of weights, some work with a broader range than others.
 Generally speaking, the lighter the pack is, the more comfortably it carries light loads, and the heavier it is, the more comfortably it carries heavy loads.
-There are obvious exceptions like the light and highly comfortable Blaze 60 and ULA Circuit, but generally, light packs will begin to sag uncomfortably under heavy loads.
+There are obvious exceptions like the light and highly comfortable ULA Circuit, but generally, light packs will begin to sag uncomfortably under heavy loads.

 Selecting a pack that fits your body type and planned weight loads is the hardest and most important step.
 Our biggest word of caution is — don't think about any other aspects other than capacity and comfort until you have found a pack that feels great when fully loaded.